-Jennifer M. Medina McKeon, PhD, ATC, CSCS is an associate professor within the School of Health Sciences and Human Performance at Ithaca College in NY.
-She teaches Kinesiology (EXSS 22000) and Clinical Pathoanatomy (EXSS 40700).
-Her academic and research interests include functional anatomy and pathoanatomy, biomechanics, sports injury epidemiology and time-to-event analysis, evidence-based practice, and clinical analysis of risk factors associated with lower extremity injury.
+Jennifer M. Medina McKeon, PhD, ATC, CSCS is an Associate Professor and Director of the Athletic Training Program within the School of Health Sciences and Human Performance at Ithaca College.
+She teaches Kinesiology, Clinical Pathoanatomy (EXSS 40700), and other athletic training courses.
+Her academic and research interests include functional anatomy and pathoanatomy, evidence-based practice, biomechanics, sports injury epidemiology and clinical analysis of risk factors associated with lower extremity injury.
 She has received funding from the National Institutes of Health and has presented her research at the local, national, and international levels.

 “As an athletic training researcher, I believe it is critically important to bridge the gap between the clinician and the laboratory.
 Within sports medicine research, there is a paucity of evidence that can be directly translated to clinical practice.
 My professional research goal is to generate clinically useful, valid tools for improving patient care.